 Team A and B employees will be deployed and rotated, as deemed appropriate by the IC, during the duration of the disaster; work in various assigned shifts; and/or provide non-routine duties.
 Team A and B employees will report in when an “All Clear” is called and/or it is safe to travel.

-Staff Support
+Staff Support?

 To the extent that the facility’s needs permit, space may be provided for families of working staff during the disaster.
 Reasonable sleeping and showering areas will be assigned to off-duty staff.
 Childcare may be available if family caregivers are not available.
 Families should bring snacks, drinks, linens, personal items and children’s activities whenever possible.
 Food will be provided in the cafeteria from a limited menu and at reasonable prices.
-Food for residents will be the priority.
+Food for people supported will be the priority.

 Coordination with Response Partners